halotukozak/hackatIOn2025/README.md

 ## Key Features

-- User registration and logging system
+- User registration and logging system.
 - Detailed onboarding questionnaire to gather user preferences and traits.
 - Compatibility scoring system to prioritize the best matches.
 - Swipe-based interaction for profile selection.
 - Mutual interest matching to share contact information.
 - Option to deactivate or remove profiles from the system.
-- Notifications preview
+- Notifications preview.
-- User info preview
+- User info preview.

 ## Technologies